SchornacklabSLCU/amfinder/doc/SCRIPTS.md

 ### Prediction mode

-Run the Python script in prediction mode when you want to annotate root images automatically.
-Prediction relies on a pre-trained model (see training mode above).
-The results obtained through computer prediction are probabilities.
+Run CastANet prediction mode to perform automatic annotations of root images.
+Prediction relies on a pre-trained model that can be obtained here **(link)** or generated from a custom set of training images using the training mode (see above).
-Users should double-check results using the CastANet browser before calculating colonization levels..

 ```
-usage: castanet.py predict [-h] H5 [image [image ...]]
+usage: castanet.py predict [-h] [-t EDGE] [-a] [-c N] H5 [image [image ...]]

 positional arguments:
   H5                    path to the pre-trained model.
   image                 plant root scan to be processed.
-              default value: *jpg
+                        defaults to JPEG files in the current directory.

 optional arguments:
   -h, --help            show this help message and exit
+  -t EDGE, --tile EDGE  tile edge (in pixels) used for image segmentation.
+                        default value: 40 pixels
+  -a, --activation_map  Generate class activation map (takes some time).
+                        default value: False
+  -c N, --colormap N    OpenCV colormap (see OpenCV documentation).
+                        default value: 2 (cv2.COLORMAP_JET)
 ```